Gold Loan

 Is gold a sound investment at current prices?

-Can festival demand drive gold prices up?
+Can festival demand drive gold price rise?

 Yes, certain periods and festivals, such as Diwali or prior to peak wedding season, see huge demand and usually translate to a short-term hike in retail gold prices.